Who can provide dietetic services

 - Provision of more than one allied health service on the same day:

-- Where a dietician is registered with WorkSafe for more than one allied health service (for example, dietetics and remedial massage), the Agent will not pay for the provision of more than one service type to the worker on the same day.
+- where a dietitian is registered with WorkSafe for more than one allied health service (for example, dietetics and remedial massage), the Agent will not pay for the provision of more than one service type to the worker on the same day

 Suspended from providing services to WorkSafe clients